 The fellow will commit to a relevant research topic consisting of sequential projects of progressive scientific complexity.
 The research topic will be designed to finally cover a specific research area in the field of cerebrovascular and or neuro-oncological surgical anatomy with the aim of answering pivotal current questions or limitations in the field.

 The progress of the projects and the performance of the fellow will be presented to the laboratory director during laboratory meetings.

 The end product of the fellows who work in the laboratory will include publication of the research findings in renowned peer-reviewed journals in the field.

 Preparation of specimens for surgical simulation as defined in the research projects.

-Mastering the techniques for 3D photography of anatomical dissections that are used for illustrative purposes in submitted research manuscripts to peer reviewed journals and national and international educational events.
+Mastering the techniques for Stereoscopy (3D photography, 3D video, 3D scanning and printing, VR) of anatomical dissections that are used for illustrative purposes in submitted research manuscripts to peer reviewed journals and national and international educational events.

 Actively participate in teaching new fellows that engage in research projects in the lab approved by the laboratory.
-This includes teaching techniques of 3D photography for illustrative anatomical dissections.
+This includes teaching techniques of stereoscopy for illustrative anatomical dissections.

 Elaboration of an Internet-based resource to share the educational resources of the laboratory to the neurosurgical community.

 Help develop a series of 3D neurosurgical anatomy video-lectures taught by our faculty and prepare them for worldwide divulgation.